-Today (Monday 30 March) Cumbria County Council and partners have launched a new emergency phone number for people who are at high risk of becoming seriously ill as a result of COVID-19, and who do not have support available from friends, family or neighbours, to call for support.
+There is an emergency phone number for people who are at high risk of becoming seriously ill as a result of COVID-19, and who do not have support available from friends, family or neighbours, to call for support.

 The Emergency telephone support line is 0800 783 1966.

 Approach to schools reopening

 Following the Prime Minister’s announcement that schools could begin to reopen from 1 June, the county council has been working closely with schools and Trade Unions to understand how this should happen in Cumbria.

 Given the wide diversity of schools in Cumbria there will not be one single approach to reopening that applies to all schools.
 Instead, individual schools, and school clusters, will make their own decisions following a risk based assessment process.
 Support will continue to be available to schools from the council and from public health experts to complete this assessment.

 This will enable schools to consider the potential risks and issues carefully before reaching a decision.
 This includes things like: how social distancing can be implemented, site safety, the availability of staff and resources, safe transport, emergency procedures and supplies of Personal Protective Equipment (PPE), mostly in the form of hand sanitiser, gloves and face masks

 The council’s key message for parents is that there will be different arrangements in different areas and it is vital that they carefully read the communications from their child’s school about what is happening locally.

 Cllr Sue Sanderson, Cabinet Member for Schools and Learning, said: “The council has worked closely with schools to provide support and guidance all the way through this situation and the approach to reopening builds on that good work.